rsparapa/bnptools/README.md

 # bnptools
-R packages for Bayesian nonparametrics
+R packages for Bayesian nonparametrics.
-Quick install instructions.
+Quick and dirty install instructions.
 Use the remotes R package.
-For example
-> install_github("rsparapa/bnptools", subdir="BART3")
+For example: install_github("rsparapa/bnptools", subdir="BART3")